Image courtesy of ODFW

 -- The social wolf--wolf pack (family) dynamics, including stories

-wolves in the wild, taken from the observations of wolf
+of wolves in the wild, taken from the observations of wolf

 biologists in the field